 2018 Season We are at the Fulton St. Farmers Market on Saturdays from 8am to 2pm from May through October, and Wednesday and Fridays from 8am to 1pm during July, August, and September.
 Plus, we are offering working share CSA memberships.
-Plant Sale Info: We sell organic, heirloom vegetable plants in a variety of crops and types.
+Plant Sale Info: We sell naturally grown, chemical free, heirloom vegetable plants in a variety of crops and types.
 Pre-ordering is encouraged!
 The plants will also be available at our Fulton Street Farmer Market stand on Saturday from early May through mid June.

-At Earthkeeper Farm, we grow food sustainably, using only organic and biodynamic growing practices.
+At Earthkeeper Farm, we grow food sustainably, using only natural, chemical free, and biodynamic growing practices.
 We strive to create a balanced farm ecosystem, which naturally keeps disease and pests under control.
 Biodiversity, environmental protection, building healthy soil, and commitment to a local food system are a few key elements of the farm.

-We grow Stellar Certified Organic vegetables, fruits, and plants.
+We grow chemical free vegetables, fruits, and plants.
 The majority of our harvest is vegetables, of which we grow a wide variety.
 Including over 50 different crops with over 150 different varieties.